David Miller (sociologist): Education, posts and affiliations

 Miller earned a bachelor's degree in biological science from the University of Glasgow.
-He undertook doctoral research with the Glasgow Media Group.
+In 1994 he obtained his PhD under Greg Philo, with the work being titled The Struggle Over, and Impact of, Media Portrayals of Northern Ireland.
+He then undertook doctoral research with the Glasgow Media Group.

 Miller began his academic career as a lecturer and then reader in film and media studies at the University of Stirling, before switching to sociology.
 From 2004 to 2011, he was Professor of Sociology at the University of Strathclyde.
 He became Professor of Sociology at the University of Bath in 2011 and the University of Bristol in 2018.

 From 2013 to 2016, he was a Global Uncertainties Leadership Fellow with the Research Councils UK (RCUK), where he led a project examining the function of expertise in the area of terrorism.
 Between 2013 and 2016, the UK Research and Innovation funding body provided Miller and his co-authors £401,552 in funding.

 Miller is a director of the Organisation for Propaganda Studies and a member of the Working Group on Syria, Propaganda and Media (SPM).
-The SPM has received criticism for disputing the veracity of official research concerning the use of chemical weapons in the Syrian Civil War as well as for its claims that the Syrian White Helmets have staged false flag attacks in order to trigger Western retaliation against Syria's government.
-In 2019.
+The SPM has received criticism for disputing the veracity of official research concerning the use of chemical weapons in the Syrian Civil War as well as for its allegations that the Syrian White Helmets have staged false flag attacks in order to trigger Western retaliation against Syria's government.
+In 2018.
 Miller co-wrote an SPM paper on the Douma chemical attack.
-According to The Jewish Chronicle, the SPM paper said that the Syrian government had not used chemical weapons in Douma and had based its conclusions on the testimony of two former employees of the Organisation for the Prohibition of Chemical Weapons (OPCW), whose credibility was dismissed by the OPCW.
-The Jewish Chronicle said Miller had responded that the SPM's conclusions were "totally vindicated by the subsequent information released into the public domain".
+The SPM paper concluded that the UN/OPCW Fact-Finding Mission did not reach any conclusion as to whether a chemical attack had taken place.
+In 2021, according to an opinion article of The Jewish Chronicle, the SPM paper said that the Syrian government had not used chemical weapons in Douma and had based its conclusions on the testimony of two former employees of the Organisation for the Prohibition of Chemical Weapons (OPCW), whose credibility was dismissed by the OPCW.
+The Jewish Chronicle opinion article said Miller had responded to the Jewish Chronicle that the SPM's conclusions were "totally vindicated by the subsequent information released into the public domain".